Vaerys-Dawn/S.A.I.L/ReadMe.md

 Welcome To S.A.I.L

-Developer - Vaerys Dawn ('Dawn Felstar #1235' on discord)
+Developer - Vaerys Dawn ('Dawn Felstar #1235' on discord) Made using Discord4J Libraries

+Thank you HadronKalido for Creating the bot's Icon;

 #Todo Add the rest of the Commands to this list.